lugenx/lab/README.md

 lifedays=7          # how long to keep files prefix=lab          # file prefix
 ```
-You can also set `LABPATH` environment variable to change the lab directory location from the default `~/lab`.
+You can also set the `LABPATH` environment variable to change the parent directory of the lab from the default home directory (`~/lab`).

 Focus on experimenting and trying out ideas without distractions—Lab simplifies the process so you can start coding immediately.